ryantd42/NY-Legislative-Git/2023/A7866B-2023/bill.md

- education and extension board or a  school  district  as  enumerated  in section  1  of  chapter  566  of  the laws of 1967, as amended; (iv) any governmental entity operating a college  or  university;  (v)  a  public

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11812-01-3
- A. 7866  2

- improvement or special district including police or fire districts; (vi) a  public  authority, commission or public benefit corporation; or (vii) any other public corporation, agency, instrumentality or unit of govern- ment  which  exercises  governmental power under the laws of this state;
+ education and extension board or a  school  district  as  enumerated  in section  1  of  chapter  566  of  the laws of 1967, as amended; (iv) any governmental entity operating a college  or  university;  (v)  a  public improvement or special district including police or fire districts; (vi) a  public  authority, commission or public benefit corporation; or (vii) any other public corporation, agency, instrumentality or unit of govern- ment which exercises governmental power under the laws  of  this  state;
  and
   (c) "retiree" shall mean a retiree of a public employer.
   §  3.
-This act shall take effect immediately and  shall  be  deemed  to have been in full force and effect on and after November 1, 2021.
+This  act  shall take effect immediately and shall be deemed to have been in full force and effect on and after November 1, 2022.